 Elmo loves his furry blue blanket more than almost anything in the world.
 When Zoe wants to play with it, he refuses, as it's his.
-They argue, and Elmo's blanket is ripped—and a gust of wind blows it into Oscar's trash can and through a portal to Grouchland.
+They tug, and Elmo's blanket is nearly ripped—and a gust of wind blows it into Oscar's trash can and through a portal to Grouchland.

 This movie provides examples of:

 - An Aesop: It's not nice to hog possessions, even if they are special to you.
 Elmo did not know of this trope, Huxley however did know what he was doing is very immoral and selfish, but he was proud of it.

 - Another Dimension: Grouchland is an alternate world where all the Grouches live, and everything there runs on Bad is Good and Good is Bad.